zephyrproject-rtos/zephyr/boards/arduino/opta/doc/index.rst

 such as Ladder Diagram (LD), Sequential Function Chart (SFC), Function Block Diagram (FBD), Structured Text (ST), and Instruction List (IL), making it an ideal device for automation engineers.

-For Zephyr RTOS, only the M4 is supported for now, making the M7 run the PLC tasks while the M4 core under Zephyr acts as a coprocessor.

 Additionally, the device features: